 Sending money to Guatemala is quick and simple with Money Services.

 If you have family in Guatemala celebrating a special occasion like a birthday, or someone who counts on your help, you can stop by Money Services and send them money.
 Our service is powered by Western Union and will allow you to send quetzals to Guatemala in minutes †.
-There are participating Western Union® agent locations all over Guatemala, including at banks, credit unions and shops.
+There are participating Western Union agent locations all over Guatemala, including at banks, credit unions and shops.
 Whether your friends and family are in Guatemala City, Mixco or Villa Nueva, you’ll find a quick and easy way to send cash with Money Services.

-Over 400 Western Union® agent locations across Guatemala
+Over 400 Western Union agent locations across Guatemala

 Choose how you want the money to arrive

-How to easily send money to Guatemala
+How to send money in-person, in-store to Guatemala

 Visit your nearest Money Services to send funds to someone in Guatemala.
 It’s easy to get started – just follow these simple steps.